BharathSadineni/BharathSadineni/README.md

 - 🌱 **Learning:** Advanced deep learning architectures and edge computing
 - 🎓 **Recent graduate:** BSc AI & Computer Science from University of Birmingham
 - 👯 **Looking to collaborate on:** Open-source AI/ML projects that make a difference
-- 💬 **Ask me about:** Computer vision, gesture recognition or sports ⚽
+- 💬 **Ask me about:** Computer vision, gesture recognition, or that perfect cup of coffee ☕
 - ⚡ **Fun fact:** I once made a computer play Bingo... and it actually won! 🎲

 ---